mlvandijk/programming-links/README.md

 ### general
 http://www.geeksforgeeks.org/ - programming languages, algorithms, tutorials

 ### practice
+There are many sites where you can practice programming in multiple languages.

 https://www.hackerrank.com/ - contains tutorials, challenges and contests

 http://codingbat.com/java - some small problems to solve